fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 * To build an ideal treemap, maintain the aspect ratio as 1.

-Note: The treemap should utilize maximum space on the screen.
+> The treemap should utilize maximum space on the screen.
 If you manage the available space efficiently, you can plot thousands of items in a treemap.

 ## Important concepts related to the treemap